Davao Public Transport Modernization Project: Background

 In 2019, the local city government allocated ₱100 million for the preliminary implementation of HPBS.
 It was counterpart of the said loan from the ADB.
 The target year of implementation of the project was set by 2022.
 With the approval of the National Economic and Development Authority on the project, the budget was expanded to ₱18.6 billion, with 29 routes throughout the city and is divided into 4 tiers.

 In 2020, the project was formally known as the "Davao Public Transport Modernization Project".
 But with the outbreak of COVID-19, the implementation of the project was uncertain and put on hold due to lockdowns and resources being diverted to curb the effect of the pandemic.
 In 2021, the project's full operation date was again moved to the 3rd quarter of 2023.
 An Interim Bus System was launched in preparation to the project with routes to Toril and Catalunan Grande.

 In 2023, NEDA granted the secondary approval of the DPTMP and approved the expansion of the project which saw the budget of the project increase to almost ₱73 billion.
 The expected contribution of the local government increased to ₱1.5 billion throughout the whole project implementation.
 The formal contract signing of the loan agreement happened in July with ADB officials and the Philippine Government led by president Bongbong Marcos.

 In 2024, contracts for the civil works of the project which includes bus stops, bus lanes, depots, and terminals of the projects were signed.
 However, the project has been hounded with postponements caused by right of way issues concerning 32 landowners.

-In 2025, former DOTr Secretary Vince Dizon’s inspected the project’s Bus Driving Academy site in Calinan District, in line with the President’s directives to fast track the highly anticipated project.
+In 2025, DOTr Secretary Vince Dizon’s inspected the project’s Bus Driving Academy site in Calinan District, in line with the President’s directives to fast track the highly anticipated project.
 The DavaoBus Driving Academy will be the first of its kind in the Philippines.
 It aims to professionalize public transport driving, ensuring safer roads for both commuters and motorists.
 In August 22, he also confirmed that approximately 60% of the necessary ROW has been secured since the groundwork began in March, with efforts underway to finalize the remaining 40% within the year.
 The DavaoBus is set to start its pilot operations in 2027 with full implementation to start in 2028.